About Joojeh Kabob (Persian Style Chicken Kebob)

 For the mayonnaise dressing, whisk together the mayonnaise, lemon juice, salt in a small bowl.

 In a medium bowl, combine all the chopped vegetables.
-Add the lemon dressing and toss every thing together until coated well with the dressing. transfer the salad mix on to a flat serving platter.
+Add the lemon dressing and toss every thing together until coated.
+Transfer the salad mix on to a flat serving platter.
 Next, with a spoon, pour the mayonnaise dressing over the salad, making horizontal patterns.
-Serve cold.
+Serve chilled.

 Hello & welcome to Tumbling Pots